kedro-org/kedro/docs/source/logging/logging.md

 ## Enable file-based logging

 File-based logging in Python projects aids troubleshooting and debugging.
-It offers better visibility into application's behavior and it's easy to search.
-However, it does not work well with read-only system such as [Databricks Repos](https://docs.databricks.com/repos/index.html).
+It offers better visibility into application's behaviour and it's easy to search.
+However, it does not work well with read-only systems such as [Databricks Repos](https://docs.databricks.com/repos/index.html).

 To enable file-based logging,  add `info_file_handler` in your `root` logger as follows in your `conf/logging.yml` as follow:
 ```diff